Waxing

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 3 days young.
-Earth's natural satellite is moving from the beginning to the first part of current synodic month.
+The Moon is 3 days young and navigating from the beginning to the first part of the current synodic month.
 This is lunation 1111 of Meeus index or 2064 from Brown series.

-The length of the lunation is 29 days, 14 hours and 17 minutes.
-It is 2 hours and 28 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The length of this lunation is 29 days, 14 hours and 17 minutes and it is 2 hours and 28 minutes shorter than the upcoming lunation's length.
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 The length of the current synodic month is 1 hour and 32 minutes longer than the mean synodic month length.
 It is 5 hours and 30 minutes shorter compared to 21st century's longest synodic month length.

-7 days after point of perigee on 28 October 2089 at 23:05 in ♌ Leo.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 4 days, until the Moon reaches the point of next apogee on 10 November 2089 at 07:48 in ♒ Aquarius.
+7 days since point of perigee on 28 October 2089 at 23:05 in ♌ Leo the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 4 days until the Moon reaches the point of next apogee on 10 November 2089 at 07:48 in ♒ Aquarius.

 The Moon is 394 356 km (245 041 mi) away from Earth and getting further over the next 4 days until the point apogee when Earth-Moon distance is going to be 404 280 km (251 208 mi).

-5 days after ascending node on 31 October 2089 at 06:06 in ♎ Libra.
-The Moon is located north of the ecliptic over the following 8 days, until the lunar orbit crosses from North to South in descending node on 14 November 2089 at 10:59 in ♈ Aries.
+5 days after ascending node on 31 October 2089 at 06:06 in ♎ Libra the Moon is positioned north of the ecliptic over the following 8 days until the lunar crosses the ecliptic again from North to South in descending node on 14 November 2089 at 10:59 in ♈ Aries.

-12 days since the previous standstill on 24 October 2089 at 02:33 in ♊ Gemini when the Moon has reached North declination of ∠18.262°, the lunar orbit is extending southward over the next day to face maximum declination of ∠-18.316° at the point of next southern standstill on 6 November 2089 at 03:10 in ♐ Sagittarius.
+12 days since the last northern standstill on 24 October 2089 at 02:33 in ♊ Gemini when the Moon has reached North declination of ∠18.262° the lunar orbit is extending southward over the next day to face maximum declination of ∠-18.316° at the point of next southern standstill on 6 November 2089 at 03:10 in ♐ Sagittarius.

 In 12 days on 18 November 2089 at 03:02 in ♉ Taurus the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.